Breakmaster Cylinder: Podcasting work

 Cylinder's career took off after scoring the theme for TL;DR, an internet-themed segment hosted by Alex Goldman and PJ Vogt for the WNYC Studios public radio program On the Media.
 Goldman enlisted Cylinder as the show's composer after seeing a music video that they had made for their remix of The Chordettes' song "Mr. Sandman" set to a montage of film clips from horror cinema.
 Goldman and Vogt then brought Cylinder along to Gimlet Media when they started the podcast Reply All, for which Cylinder also composed the beginning and closing themes.
 In an interview for Hrishikesh Hirway’s podcast Song Exploder, Cylinder revealed that they derived Reply All's opening theme's chord structure from Bach's "Prelude in C Major" mixed with acoustically recorded drums, a MIDI-derived bass line, and the sounds of rolling jars, spinning coins, and a hammer shattering a small glass.
-By episode 16 of Reply All, Cylinder had contributed some 25 audio pieces to the show's music library for use as themes for various recurring segments, as well as music beds to convey moods in the show's journalistic pieces.
+By episode 16 of Reply All, Cylinder had contributed some 25 audio pieces to the show's music library for use as themes in various recurring segments, as well as music beds to convey moods in the show's journalistic pieces.
 These themes would grow to number in the hundreds by the time Reply All ran its final episode in June 2022.

 Cylinder also created satirical cut-ups from pieces of Reply All episodes that were run post-show as incentive for continued listenership through the podcast's end credits and final ad block.
 For one season of Reply All, this idea was expanded into a serialized audio story that appeared at the end of each episode.
 The space opera-esque serial featured Cylinder and a canine companion, known as "Dog", visiting alien planets while lost in outer space without any guidance from the internet.
 In 2020 Cylinder released the series as the album, BMC and Dog In Space: The Complete Series, via multiple online platforms.